List of We Bare Bears characters: Panda

 Panda is a giant panda.
 He is the middle brother and is nicknamed Pan-Pan by Grizzly.
-He is tender-hearted and easily becomes anxious or embarrassed.
+He is tender-hearted and easily becomes anxious or embarrassed, but rude.
 It is revealed in "Panda 2" that Panda once lived in a controlled panda enclosure near a fictionalized version of Shanghai, China.
 A stuffed panda plush doll was dropped into his enclosure by one of the staff who noticed his loneliness and Panda befriended it by giving it a personality, which is primarily Panda voicing his deeper inner thoughts through the doll.
 Panda used the doll as a method of convincing himself to look through a window on the wall of the observatory, something he has always been curious about but never attempted to actually see.
 After using the doll to prop himself up, he finds a television set and becomes entranced by the moving pictures, and Anime, which is most likely how Panda came to appreciate it later in his life.
 In an effort to show his "friend" the Television, Panda escapes the Habitat through a food chute but after being discovered he jumps out the window of the laboratory and hides in a bamboo delivery truck, which brings him into downtown Shanghai.
 Panda has a lot less self-confidence than his brothers.
 He is good with technology and uses that skill on online social media and dating sites, with which he finds little to no success.
 He is also the one who "falls in love" the most quickly.
 Often several times to court several human girls, most notably Lucy the produce girl who has platonic feelings for him.
 Panda also owns a security pillow in the form of Miki-chan, a pillow with a picture of an anime schoolgirl (or dakimakura) on it who he pretends to be his actual girlfriend.
 The pillow is part of Grizzly's giant pillow cave in "Hibernation".
 He is the most creative of the brothers, having written songs in "Everyone's Tube", and undoubtedly the "cutest" as settled in "Panda's Sneeze".
 Panda is an ovo-vegetarian and has severe allergies to peanuts and cats.
 It has been revealed that Panda likes Anime and enjoys other things related to Japanese culture.
 He can be seen eating Ramen in multiple episodes with his brothers, and in "Hibernation" he is seen eating a snack similar to Pocky.
 Panda also attends community college where he takes up a course in painting as revealed in "Panda's Art".